noahlevenson/noblog/README.md

 accomplishes things using POSIX utilities and file permissions, like your father and his father before him.

+Used in production for one known site: [blog.noahlevenson.com](https://blog.noahlevenson.com)

 Instructions:

 1. Initialize a new blog with `init.py`.